 Tingvall (2008) describes the sequence of events leading up to a crash.
 These are normal driving, deviation from normal driving, emerging situation, critical situation and crash unavoidable.
 Each of these stages can be seen as defining a set of countermeasures.
-These principles focus on the critical situation: the last few seconds that provide an opportunity to avoid a crash.
-High-priority warnings can be defined as in-vehicle safety communications that inform drivers of the need to take immediate action or decision to avoid a potential crash that could result in serious injuries or fatalities.
-Available studies indicate that Tthere are typically three levels of warning priority:
+These principles focus on the critical situation; the last few seconds that provide an opportunity to avoid a crash.
+High-priority warnings can be defined as in-vehicle safety communications that inform drivers of the need to take immediate action or decision to avoid a potential crash.
+There are typically three levels of warning priority:

 - 1. Low-level driver prepares action or decision within 10 seconds to 2 minutes; may escalate to a higher level if not acted upon - 2.
 Mid-level requires action or decision within around 2 to 10 seconds; may escalate to high-level warning if not acted upon - 3.
-High-level warning requires the driver to take immediate action or decision (0 to around 2 seconds) to avoid a potential crash that could result in serious injuries or fatalities.
+High-level warning requires the driver to take immediate action or decision (0 to around 2 seconds) to avoid a potential crash.